pydata/pydata-cookbook/papers/prabhu_ramachandran/mayavi_chapter.rst

    Simple PySPH viewer.  :label:`fig:viewer1`

+Note that the top left toolbar icon is the Mayavi logo and clicking that will open up the Mayavi pipeline editor which can still be used to configure the visualization entirely.
+This is a very powerful and handy feature.

 Let us explore the code a little bit to understand it a little better.
 The additions to the previous code are: